-In December 2023, the Delaware Department of Natural Resources and Environmental Control (DNREC) published its first Implementation Report for documenting the projects, programs, and policies that have been launched or improved since the publication of the 2021 Climate Action Plan.
+In December 2023, the Delaware Department of Natural Resources and Environmental Control (DNREC) published the state's first Implementation Report to the Climate Action Plan, documenting the projects, programs, and policies launched or improved since the publication of the 2021 Plan.
 The Implementation Report provides examples of the wide variety of activities undertaken to support the implementation of the 2021 Climate Action Plan.
 An update to Delaware's Climate Action Plan will be released in 2025.
 The Implementation Report can be found at: